NamiNaziri/Simple-C-Compiler/README.md

 ## Installation

-first you need to install bison and flex
+you need to install bison and flex

 * Flex And Bison
   ```